codron95/gst_headless_api_enabler/README.md

   * Exposes end points for fetching captcha and enabling API access.
   * Stores and retrieves browser sessions stored in persistent memory store as required.
   * Terminates the browser session post the enable API call.
+  * Marks sessions dirty according to time to live passed to the service.
+Default: 4 mins.
+  * Extends sessions if there was problem logging in and new captcha is returned.
+  * Forks memory collector in each request dispatch cycle subject to condition that expired sessions are available.
 * Memory Corrector
-  * Take the responsibility of clearing stale tokens from persistent store.
+  * Take the responsibility of clearing selenium browser instances from memory.

 ### Architecture